Beyond Meritocracy

 When these conditions intensify, the consequences escalate.
 Mark Ames's Going Postal: Rage, Murder, and Rebellion (2005) argues that the wave of workplace and school shootings in the United States since the 1980s — a phenomenon virtually unknown before that decade — should be understood not as random eruptions of individual madness but as responses to a systematic degradation of working conditions that began with the Reagan-era assault on unions, wages, and job security.
 Ames notes that the perpetrators overwhelmingly targeted their own workplaces and the specific people within them, and that those who refused to participate in earlier instances (as in the postal service, where the phenomenon first appeared) consistently cited their lack of career ambition — the same pattern Robin identifies in Battalion 101.
 The argument has limits, and Ames's framing is narrowly American and periodizing (the institutional logic is far older than Reaganism).
 But the core insight — that institutional conditions, not individual psychology, explain why people who had shown no prior propensity for violence eventually turned to it — is sound, and it points to the same mechanism this essay describes: the sustained pressure of institutional roles on human beings who are expected to suppress their own needs and moral responses indefinitely.

 International analogues confirm that the phenomenon is structural rather than culturally specific.
-In Japan, karoshi (death from overwork) and karojisatsu (suicide from overwork) have been documented since the 1960s; in 2023, nearly 2,900 Japanese workers took their own lives due to work-related causes, and the WHO and ILO jointly estimated approximately 750,000 overwork-related deaths globally in 2021.
+In Japan, karoshi (death from overwork) and karojisatsu (suicide from overwork) have been documented since the 1960s; in 2023, nearly 2,900 Japanese workers took their own lives due to work-related causes, and a 2021 WHO/ILO study estimated approximately 745,000 overwork-related deaths globally (using 2016 data).
 At France Télécom (now Orange), a restructuring plan designed to push 22,000 employees out of 120,000 led to at least 35 suicides in 2008–2009, many by skilled engineers in their fifties who had been forcibly redeployed into degrading roles; the company's executives were eventually convicted of institutional harassment — the first such conviction of a major French corporation.
 At Foxconn's Chinese factories producing Apple's iPhones, a wave of worker suicides prompted the installation of suicide nets around dormitory buildings — addressing the symptom while leaving the conditions intact.
 In each case, the institutional response followed the pattern this essay would predict: the causes were individualized (personal fragility, pre-existing mental illness), the institutional conditions were defended as normal, and the structural relationship between those conditions and the outcomes was denied.
 See Waters and Chan, "Workplace Suicide and States of Denial: The France Télécom and Foxconn Cases Compared," tripleC 15, no. 1 (2017): 191–213, for a comparative analysis.

 Now consider how the same logic scales.
 Corey Robin, in Fear: The Intellectual History of a Dangerous Idea, discusses the mentality he calls "careerism": the willingness to trade other people's wellbeing for personal advancement, understood as pragmatism rather than as a moral choice.
 The careerist, Robin notes, sees themselves as realistic and practical — caring for their own interests, not grand ideas.
 That careerism might itself be an ideology, that treating self-advancement as morally self-evident might facilitate collusion with serious harm — these possibilities are obscured precisely because they conflict with the self-image of the age.